mrsanz/jekyll-roles-theme/_includes/default_roles/crier.md

 **Behaviors**

-* When possible, move action items a team backlog.
+* When possible, move action items into a team backlog.
 * Recruit external members.
   * Present to the InnerSource community.
   * Invite your friends!